 - What is the treatment of encephalitis and meningitis?

-- What is the prognosis (outlook) for patients with encephalitis or meningitis?
+- What is the prognosis (outlook), and what are the complications for patients with encephalitis or meningitis?

 - Is meningitis contagious?

 - Is it possible to prevent meningitis?
 Is there a meningitis vaccine?